quicwg/multipath/draft-ietf-quic-multipath.md

 by the sequence number.

-A PATH_STANDBY frame MAY be bundled with a NEW_CONNECTION_ID frame or PATH_RESPONSE frame in order to indicate the preferred path usage before or during path initiation.
+A PATH_STANDBY frame MAY be bundled with a NEW_CONNECTION_ID frame or a PATH_RESPONSE frame in order to indicate the preferred path usage before or during path initiation.